-Upon receipt of a written request from any stockholder entitled to vote at the forthcoming 2021 Annual Meeting, the Company will mail, at no charge to the stockholder, a copy of the 2021 Annual Report, including the financial statements and schedules required to be filed with the Commission pursuant to Rule 13a-1 under the Exchange Act for the Company's most recent fiscal year.
-Requests from beneficial owners of the Company's voting securities must set forth a good-faith representation that as of the Record Date, the person making the request was the beneficial owner of securities entitled to vote at the 2021 Annual Meeting.
-Written requests for the 2021 Annual Report should be directed to our General Counsel at Thermon Group Holdings, Inc., 7171 Southwest Parkway, Suite 200, Building 300, Austin, Texas 78735.
-If you would like to receive a copy of any exhibits listed in the 2021 Annual Report, please call (512) 690-0600 or submit a request in writing to our General Counsel at the above address, and the Company will provide you with the exhibits upon the payment of a nominal fee (which fee will be limited to the expenses we incur in providing you with the requested exhibits).
-The 2021 Annual Report and these exhibits are also available in the "Investor Relations-Financial Information" section of our website located at http://ir.thermon.com.
+Upon receipt of a written request from any stockholder entitled to vote at the forthcoming 2023 Annual Meeting, the Company will mail, at no charge to the stockholder, a copy of the 2023 Annual Report, including the financial statements and schedules required to be filed with the Commission pursuant to Rule 13a-1 under the Exchange Act for the Company's most recent fiscal year.
+Requests from beneficial owners of the Company's voting securities must set forth a good-faith representation that as of the Record Date, the person making the request was the beneficial owner of securities entitled to vote at the 2023 Annual Meeting.
+Written requests for the 2023 Annual Report should be directed to our General Counsel at Thermon Group Holdings, Inc., 7171 Southwest Parkway, Suite 200, Building 300, Austin, Texas 78735.
+If you would like to receive a copy of any exhibits listed in the 2023 Annual Report, please submit a request in writing to our General Counsel at the Company will provide you with the exhibits upon the payment of a nominal fee (which fee will be limited to the expenses we incur in providing you with the requested exhibits).
+The 2023 Annual Report and these exhibits are also available in the "Investor Relations-Financial Information" section of our website located at http://ir.thermon.com.

-It is important that your shares be voted at the 2021 Annual Meeting, regardless of the number of shares that you hold.
+It is important that your shares be voted at the 2023 Annual Meeting, regardless of the number of shares that you hold.